Semerkhet: Usurper debate

 An old theory, supported by Egyptologists and historians such as Jean-Philippe Lauer, Walter Bryan Emery, Wolfgang Helck, and Michael Rice once held that Semerkhet was a usurper and not the rightful heir to the throne.
 Their assumption was based on the observation that a number of stone vessels with Semerkhet's name on them, originally were inscribed with king Adjib's name.
 Semerkhet simply erased Adjib's name and replaced it with his own.
 Furthermore, they point out that no high official and priest associated with Semerkhet was found at Sakkara.
 All other kings, such as Den and Adjib, are attested in local mastabas.

 Today this theory has little support.
 Egyptologists such as Toby Wilkinson, I. E. S. Edwards, and Winifred Needler deny the 'usurping theory', because Semerkhet's name is mentioned on stone vessel inscriptions along with those of Den, Adjib, and Qa'a.
 The objects were found in the underground galleries beneath the Pyramid of Djoser at Saqqara.
 The inscriptions show that king Qa'a, immediate successor of Semerkhet and sponsor of the vessels, accepted Semerkhet as a rightful ancestor and heir to the throne.
 Furthermore, the Egyptologists point out that nearly every king of First Dynasty had the habit of taking special vessels (so-called 'anniversary vessels') from their predecessor's tomb and then replacing their predecessor's name with their own.
 Semerkhet not only confiscated Adjib's vessels, in his tomb several artefacts from the necropolis of queen Meritneith and king Den also were found.
 The lack of any high official's tomb at Saqqara might be explained by the rather short reign of Semerkhet.
 It seems that the only known official of Semerkhet, Henu-Ka, had survived his king: His name appears on ivory tags from Semerkhet's and Qaa's tomb.

 Celebration of certain rituals

 Seal impressions from Semerkhet's burial site show the new royal domain, Hor wep-khet, (meaning "Horus, the judge of the divine community") and the new private household Hut-Ipty (meaning "house of the harem"), which was headed by Semerkhet's wives.
 Two ivory tags show the yearly 'Escort of Horus', a feast connected to the regular tax collections.
 Other tags report the cult celebration for the deity of the ancestors, Wer-Wadyt ("the Great White").
-And further tags show the celebration of a first (and only) Sokar feast.
+Further tags show the celebration of a first (and only) Sokar feast.